ArctosDB/documentation-wiki/_documentation/media.markdown

 -   MEDIA_URI – the location to which you uploaded your scans
 -   MIME_TYPE – this must be image/jpeg
--   MEDIA_TYPE – “multi-page document”
+-   MEDIA_TYPE – "multi-page document"
 -   media_label_1 & media_label_value_1 (some label-plus-value – it
-    doesn’t have to be 1) are “page” with sequential integers starting with 1 as value.
+    doesn’t have to be 1) are "page" with sequential integers starting with 1 as value.
--   media_label_2 & media_label_value_2 – “title” – this must be
+-   media_label_2 & media_label_value_2 – "title" – this must be
     EXACTLY the same for all pages in the document.

 Use the additional fields as you normally would to add any additional